Best Light Therapy Lamps

 You can read more about the model here if you’d like, but basically…

-The higher the CLA the more a light source will wake you up and align your circadian rhythm.
+The higher the CLA, the more light sources will wake you up and align your circadian rhythm.

-This is a fairly new metric so no one reports their CLA, but since we measure all of our devices, we have this info!
+This is a reasonably new metric, so no one reports their CLA, but since we measure all of our devices, we have this info!

 Glare (Lux/in2)

-One important thing to keep in mind when it comes to SAD lamps is how comfortable they are.
-A super bright light might be effective, but if it’s too uncomfortable to have in your field of view, you probably won’t like using it very much!
+One important thing to remember regarding SAD lamps is how comfortable they are.
+A super bright light might be effective, but if it’s too uncomfortable in your field of view, you probably won’t like using it very much!
 And while it may technically help with your sleep, you won’t feel all that great while using it.

 This is why we measure the light emission area of each lamp we test.
-This allows us to calculate the lux per square inch, which gives us an idea of how comfortable a light source will be when in use.
+This allows us to calculate the lux per square inch, which gives us an idea of how comfortable a light source will be when used.

 glare comparison calculation graph

-The light outside on a cloudy day can approach 20,000 lux, but since the light is so dispersed and ambient, it doesn’t feel even slightly uncomfortable.
+The light outside on a cloudy day can approach 20,000 lux, but since it’s so dispersed and ambient, it doesn’t feel uncomfortable.

-Now a flashlight from two feet away might only reach 3,000 lux, but it will feel like staring into the sun if you look at it!
+Now, a flashlight from two feet away might only reach 3,000 lux, but looking at it will feel like staring into the sun!

-This is why the amount of photons per unit area is important!
-We ideally want to strike a fine balance between brightness/effectiveness and visual comfort.
+This is why the amount of photons per unit area is essential!
+We ideally want to strike a delicate balance between brightness/effectiveness and visual comfort.

 The Best SAD Light Therapy Lamps